Masures associated with split Kac-Moody groups over valued fields: Axioms

-In an space satisfying (MA1) and (wMA3), we say that two sector-germs at infinity are \textbf{adjacent} if there exists an apartment containing them in which they are adjacent sector-germs.
-We now introduce a last axiom:
+In an space satisfying \ref{a_ma1} and \ref{a_wma3}, we say that two sector-germs at infinity are \textbf{adjacent} if there exists an apartment containing them in which they are adjacent sector-germs.
+We now introduce two last axioms.

-\begin{itemize} \item[\textbf{(SC)}] (``sundial configuration'') Let $\fQ$ and $\fQ'$ be two adjacent sector-germs at infinity and $A$ be an apartment containing $\fQ$.
-Then there exist two opposite half-apartments $D_1$ and $D_2$ of $A$ (i.e $D_1\cap D_2$ is the wall of both $D_1$ and $D_2$) such that for both $i\in \{1,2\}$, there exists an apartment containing $D_i\cup \fQ'$. \end{itemize}
+\begin{enumerate}[label=(SC)] \item (``sundial configuration'', see Figure~\ref{f_SC}) Let $\fQ$ and $\fQ'$ be two adjacent sector-germs at infinity and $A$ be an apartment containing $\fQ$.
+Then there exist two opposite half-apartments $D_1$ and $D_2$ of $A$ (i.e $D_1\cap D_2$ is the wall of both $D_1$ and $D_2$) such that for both $i\in \{1,2\}$, there exists an apartment containing $D_i\cup \fQ'$.\axiom{SC@\ref{a_sc}} \end{enumerate}